Union Catalogue of Manuscripts from the Islamicate World

 Contents

-Summary of Contents: An incomplete copy of the romance of Farhād va Shīrīn by Vaḥshī Bāfqī (d.
-1583), which ends at the 23rd of 44 parts.
-It formerly belonged to Sir William Jones (1746–1794), who made many notes therein.
-It appears that he probably commissioned his friend Bahman, son of Bahman, son of Isfandiyar, d.
-1788it during his tenure in Calcutta.
+Summary of Contents: This incomplete copy of the romance of Farhād va Shīrīn by Vaḥshī Bāfqī (d.
+1583), ends at the 23rd of 44 parts.
+The author modelled it upon the earlier work on the same theme by the poet Niẓāmī, which left incomplete at his death.
+Nevertheless, it proved immensely popular and many consider it Vaḥshī's masterpiece.
+This manuscript formerly belonged to Sir William Jones (1746–1794), who made many notes therein.
+It appears that he probably commissioned his friend Bahman, son of Bahman, son of Isfandiyar (d.
+1788) to copy this volume during his tenure in Calcutta.

 Incipit: (basmala) برگ ۱پ (folio 1b): الهی سینهٔ ده آتش افروز * در آن سینه دلی وآندل همه سوز